 Overview of Mexico City Job Market

-In addition to a multinational corporation, Mexico City is also home to a bustling hive of Mexican companies, and its local media, sales, and tourism landscapes are abuzz with activity.
+In addition to multinational corporations, Mexico City is also home to a bustling hive of Mexican companies, and its local media, sales, and tourism landscapes are abuzz with activity.
+If you are new to the market, it helps to read up on finding work in Mexico and the work permit you need to take a job legally.

 Mexico City’s major manufacturing and processing industries include electronics, pharmaceuticals, textiles, steel, and various food products.